MG 01: Adoption and development

-In Navy Gazette of October 3rd, 1892, Kaiser Wilhelm II approved a supreme cabinet order allowing the introduction of the "8-mm Maxim machine gun into the naval artillery" for cruisers and landing parties, leading to the development and adoption of the MG 99, which was based on the M87 "World Standard" by the army in 1899.
+In Navy Gazette of October 3, 1892, Kaiser Wilhelm II approved a supreme cabinet order allowing the introduction of the "8-mm Maxim machine gun into the naval artillery" for cruisers and landing parties, leading to the development and adoption of the MG 99, which was based on the M87 "World Standard" by the army in 1899.
+An application for a UK patent on the sled carriage was filed by Deutsche Waffen- und Munitionsfabriken in 1900.
 The MG 01 added upon the MG 99 by introducing spoked wheels to the sled mount on some models which allowed it to be pushed and pulled.

 Service history

-The MG 01 was first used in the Herero Wars by the German Empire against the Herero and Namaqua peoples.
+The MG 01 was first used in the Herero Wars by the German Empire against the Herero and Nama peoples.
 Afterwards, at least two MG 01s were exported to Bulgaria where they saw service in the Balkan Wars.
 By the start of World War I, almost all of the MG 01s and other machine guns considered obsolete had been relegated to machine gun detachments in Germany's colonial possessions where they had started to be replaced by the MG 08.
 During World War I, it was used by the East and South West African Schutztruppe where it was commonly mounted on tripods and artillery carriages.
 In the Kiautschou Bay Leased Territory, it was used by the machine gun company of the III.
 Seebataillon and saw service during the Siege of Tsingtao.
 After World War I, the MG 01 was used by German soldiers during the Spartacist uprising.